Definition, Clinical Features, Natural HistoryTop

 Right ventricular outflow tract obstruction may be caused by defects of the pulmonary valve, adjacent parts of the right ventricle, and main pulmonary artery that cause obstruction of the outflow of blood from the right ventricle.

-1) Valvular obstruction: The most common type; usually involves an isolated defect, often as a feature of the congenital rubella syndrome, component of the tetralogy of Fallot, Noonan syndrome, or Alagille syndrome.
+1) Valvular obstruction: The most common type; usually involves an isolated defect, often as a feature of congenital rubella syndrome, component of the tetralogy of Fallot, Noonan syndrome, or Alagille syndrome.
+Acquired pulmonary stenosis can occur in the setting of carcinoid syndrome.

 2) Subvalvular obstruction: Usually a part of complex defects, most commonly associated with ventricular septal defect, tetralogy of Fallot, and subvalvular aortic stenosis.